bcpeterson7/bcpeterson7/README.md

 "Live as if you were to die tomorrow.
 Learn as if you were to live forever." ― Ghandi
 "Treat others how you want to be treated." ― Jesus

-And for when I'm running... :running_man: :running_man: :running_man:
+And for when I'm out jogging... :running_man: :running_man: :running_man:
 "Fly you fools!" ― Gandalf :mage_man:  :rofl:

 &nbsp;